 Managing the overall sound environment in this way gives you control of sound levels and privacy as a result.

 Access the Acoustic Testing Report

-We are the only commercial washroom company that have independently tested the soundproofing qualities of our cubicles in a real life (non-lab) setting.
+We have independently tested the soundproofing qualities of our cubicles in a real life (non-lab) setting.

 We conducted this testing to help specifiers understand the realistic acoustic privacy levels that can be achieved in a real-world scenario.

 In our report you will also find a comprehensive guide to acoustic privacy.
 With this information you will be armed with expert knowledge around the topic of acoustic privacy, giving you confidence in your design and specification decisions.